Adlzx73/linux-Note/Readme.md

 ## 4. Mail Server (Postfix + Dovecot)

-Configure Postfix for SMTP and Dovecot for POP3/IMAP with SASL authentication.
+Configure Postfix for SMTP and Dovecot for POP3/IMAP.

 ### a) Configure Postfix (SMTP)